nuxt/content/docs/content/blog/ui-pro-docs-migration.md

 ```

   :::prose-note
-  Please note that the `seo` field is automatically overridden by the root `title` and `description` if empty.
+  Please note that the `seo` field is automatically overridden by the root `title` and `description` if not set.
   :::
 ::